SEU Worship

 SEU Worship is an American contemporary worship music collective from Southeastern University in Lakeland, Florida.
 The group consists of several students and alumni of different areas of the university who are in charge of performing and writing the songs that are mainly focused on the weekly chapels.
-The band is signed to Essential Worship & Provident Label Group.
+The band is signed to Essential Worship and Provident Label Group.

 History

 Their first release was the Live album No Other Name on 2013.
-Since then they have released 11 albums, 3 extended plays, 35 total EPs and singles, 2 albums in spanish and 1 EP in spanish.
+Since then they have released 12 albums, 3 extended plays, 35 total EPs and singles, 2 albums in spanish and 1 EP in spanish.

 Musical style

 The band mostly creates pop music, emphasizing on prophetic lyrics.